 Make your school a Paideia school!

 Paideia offers high quality education for all, because all children can learn to think!
 The Paideia method has led to great results in both public and private schools.
 With its emphasis on intellectual skills, Paideia leads to success on Common Core State Standards, which have been adopted in most states.
 Paideia resources—including lesson plans, course outlines, and workshops for teachers—are integrated with Common Core standards.

 Any teacher can adopt the Paideia approach and thousands of teachers across the United States and the world use Paideia to bring active learning to their classrooms.
 A great way to start is to take a training.

 Ready to bring active learning to your whole school?
 Paideia offers on-site faculty training customized to your school’s goals.

-You can also take the next step and become an official Paideia partner school.
-Paideia partner schools gain international recognition, increased engagement from students and parents, and an added draw for parents who are choosing a school.
+You can also take the next step and become an accredited Paideia school.
+Paideia accredited schools gain international recognition, increased engagement from students and parents, and an added draw for parents who are choosing a school.